GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 # writeRaster(initial_conditions, 'my_output_filename.tif')

 # Make a plot
-plot(initial_condition, main='Initial water surface deformation \n for the example event, Puysegur')
+plot(initial_condition, main='Initial water surface deformation \n for the example scenario, Puysegur')
 ```

 ![plot of chunk raster_eventXXX](figure/raster_eventXXX-1.png)

 The function `get_initial_condition_for_event` used above will download the
-unit-source tsunami deformations included in the event and save them in the
+unit-source tsunami deformations included in the scenario and save them in the
 folder `SOURCE_ZONES/puysegur/EQ_SOURCE/Unit_source_data/puysegur`.
 Then it
 will sum them, scaled by the unit-source slip, to produce the initial
 condition.
 Next time you call the function, it will check whether the required